chris-short/chkcerts/README.md

 ## About

 There's a general lack of understanding of how TLS works, the certificate chains used, or cryptography in general.
 Creating command line tools to help show folks how things work can't hurt, right?

-Made by Chris Short with help from ChatGPT on 2023-05-11